AbeerKhakwani/php_project/README.md

 ## Description

-This web app displays questions both multiple choice and input that users answer, It saves the answers to the db.
+ * This web app displays questions for a survey.
+ * The Survey has both multiple choice and input based questions.
-The report page summarizes the previously submitted answers.
-For multiple-choice questions, the report should show the number of responses for each choice.
-For free text questions, the report should show the three most common and unique answers along with the number of responses for each of those popular answers.
+ * The report page summarizes the previously submitted answers.
+     * For multiple-choice questions, the report shows the number of responses for each choice.
+     * For free text questions, the report show the three most common and unique answers along with the number of responses for each of those popular answers.

 ## Setup/Installation Requirements